Almonte, Spain: Inline skating

 Almonte currently keeps on investing and innovating on sports.
 The first Inline Alpine Slalom club in Andalusia was founded in 2022, with the first track ever built in the southeastern part of town, within Clara Campoamor park.
 The town participated in the Spanish Cup in Barcelona and got the 1st position in the masculine U11 category.

 Gastronomy

 Almonte's Mediterranean cuisine is pretty varied, but mostly focus on either game meat or fish, for it is a territory where the Atlantic Ocean and the Doñana National Park merge.
-Wild rabbits, deers, boars and partridges are the most common recipes regarding meat, due to hunting in the Doñana surroundings, a very traditional activity.
+Wild rabbits, deer, boars and partridges are the most common recipes regarding meat, due to hunting in the Doñana surroundings, a very traditional activity.
 As for fish, the worldwide-known "gamba blanca" (white prawn) is the signature dish, along with Atlantic mackerels and sardines.
 Berries have also become trendy over the last decades, since it is one of the top berry exporters in Europe Concerning vegetables, wild asparagus and beans are quite frequent.
 There are also many desserts which have a Muslim origin and whose main ingredient is honey, a traditional ingredient of the zone.
 Some of the most typical dishes include: